 These documents must be apostilled (legalized), duly certified, and translated into English or Ukrainian.

-We hope that this article on How to Get a Ukraine Work Visa was helpful.
-Make sure to also check out the Available Programs in Europe!
+We hope that this article on How to Get a Ukrainian Work Visa was helpful.
+Make sure to also check out the Available Programs in Europe for International Students!